pranav-ganesh/tp/docs/DeveloperGuide.md

 ### Import feature

-The import export feature primarily facilitated by the Storage Manager
+The import export feature primarily facilitated by the Storage Manager.

 **How the import is executed:**
 1. MainWindow calls logic to import data
 2. Logic calls StorageManager to import the data into a model
-3. StorageManager calls CsvAddressBookImportExport to read and convert all details found in csv file to list of valid people
+3. StorageManager calls CsvAddressBookImportExport to read and convert all details found in CSV file to list of valid people
 4. CsvAddressBookImportExport either adds or updates valid people into the model.
 5. Logic saves the database after all imports have been completed